Every now and then, in life and in wine, we are presented with unique opportunities to express ourselves and create something truly remarkable.

 The RunRig has drawn comparison with the beautifully fragrant & tautly structured wines produced from the slopes of the Northern Rhône Valley's Appellation of Côte Rôtie.

-Dave Powell has always pronounced a strong influence from French wine styles and varietals in his approach to wine making, and The Pict fervently displays these influences.
+We have always pronounced a strong influence from French wine styles and varietals in our approach to wine making, and The Pict fervently displays these influences.

 Sourced from the devigorated soils of western Seppeltsfield, Les Amis is a testament to what only the most fastidious farming can achieve - purity, intensity and finesse.

 Our homage to the great old Shiraz vines of the Barossa Valley and the growers who painstakingly tend and nurture them each year.

 This single vineyard wine, located next to our winery block was planted in 1994 with cuttings off old RunRig vineyards - some of the oldest genetic material in Australia and the World.

 For all the Rhône Valley comparisons that the Torbreck wines have drawn over the years, it is The Celts that best represents this style.

 Sourced from a single plot of Shiraz nestled into the eastern slope of Mt.
 McKenzie, this wine retains the cooler edge and tighter structure that the great wines made from Eden Valley are famed.

 Its dense color is accompanied by a fragrant bouquet comprising blackberry, pepper and licorice aromas, and a rich, silky mouth feel.

 The name Woodcutter's stems from when Torbreck founder David Powell spent several years working in the Scottish Highlands as a lumberjack or woodcutter in the Torbreck forest.